 (iii) Any order to compel entered by the court must protect a person who is neither a party nor a party’s officer from undue burden or expense resulting from compliance.

-(C) Claiming Privilege or Protection.

-(i) A person withholding subpoenaed information under a claim that it is privileged or subject to protection as work-product material must promptly comply with Rule 26(b)(6)(A).

-(ii) If information produced in response to a subpoena is subject to a claim of privilege or of protection as work-product material, the person making the claim and the receiving parties must comply with Rule 26(b)(6)(A) or, if applicable, Rule 26(b)(6)(B).
+(C) Duty to Confer.
+Before bringing any motion to compel, motion to quash, or motion for protective order regarding compliance with a subpoena, the movant must attempt to resolve the dispute by good faith consultation with the opposing party or person.
+Any motion regarding compliance with a subpoena must be accompanied by a good faith consultation certificate under Rule 7.1(h).

-(6 ) Production to Other Parties.
+(7) Production to Other Parties.
 Unless otherwise stipulated by the parties or ordered by the court, a party receiving documents, electronically stored information, or tangible things in response to a subpoena must promptly make such materials available to all other parties for inspection and copying, along with any other disclosures required by Rule 26.1.

 (d) Service.